 7. Break free from the herd

-When the stock market plummeted a few years ago, too many people freaked out and sold their investments.
+When the stock market plummeted during the Great Recession, many people freaked out and sold their investments.

-You know what?
-Those people took a bad situation and made it even worse.
-Many sold their investments right when the market was bottoming out, and then they missed the rebound.
+They took a bad situation and made it even worse.
+By selling their investments right when the market was bottoming out, they missed out on the stock market’s rebound.

-The people who are going to retire rich are those who snatched up stocks at bargain-basement prices in 2009 and then saw their value climb by double digits in the following years.
+Shrewd investors snatched up stocks at bargain-basement prices after the 2008 crash and then saw their stocks’ value climb by double digits in the following years.
 Same thing goes with the housing market.
-When the bubble burst, the smart people were the ones who were buying houses, not selling.
+When the housing bubble burst, the smart people were the ones who were buying houses, not selling.

-It’s easy to follow the herd, but if you want to be rich, you need to keep a cool head and make rational money decisions even in the midst of a crisis.
+It’s easy to follow the herd.
+But if you want to be rich, you need to keep a cool head and make rational financial decisions, even in the midst of a crisis.

 8. Put off Social Security

-Wait as long as you can to file for Social Security.
-While you can file for Social Security benefits as early as age 62, you’ll get a lot more money if you can wait until you’re 70.
+While it might seem counterintuitive, many people are better off waiting to file for Social Security benefits.
+You can file as early as age 62, but you’ll get a lot more money each month if you can wait until you’re 70.

 9. Maximize your income potential

-If you want to retire early, you need to maximize your earnings.
+To retire early, maximize your earnings.
 That means no more settling for a dead-end job that pays pennies.